Zdzisław Krasnodębski: Battle of Britain

 Between 18 and 24 June 1940, over 30,000 Polish military personnel – about 8,500 aircrew – escaped France by various routes and made their way to England.

-Most of the Polish fighter pilots were assigned to the RAF's newly formed No. 303 Squadron, commanded by Squadron Leader Ronald Gustave Kellett, who shared command responsibilities with Krasnodebski.
+Most of the Polish fighter pilots were assigned to the RAF's newly formed No. 303 Squadron, commanded by Squadron Leader Ronald Gustave Kellett, who shared command responsibilities with Krasnodębski.

 Lt.
 Witold Paszkiewicz scored the Squadron's first kill; a Bf 110 of 4./ZG 76, during a training flight on 30 August 1940.
 Fighter Command thus then permitted the Polish Squadron to enter front line duty.
 The next day, Polish fighters went on their first mission over England – destroying six Bf 109s with no losses.

 On 2 September the Squadron intercepted two German formations over Kent.
 Ten Bf 109s of 4 Staffel, Jagdgeschwader 77 attacked the Poles out of the sun.
 The Germans broke off and turned toward France.

-On 6 September 1940 in heavy combat, 303 claimed five Bf 109 destroyed, but among the Polish losses this day were both squadron leaders; Krasnodebski was badly burned, and Sqn Ldr Kellet wounded, while two other pilots were shot down.
+On 6 September 1940 in heavy combat, 303 claimed five Bf 109 destroyed, but among the Polish losses this day were both squadron leaders; Krasnodębski was badly burned, and Sqn Ldr Kellet wounded, while two other pilots were shot down.

-Leading Yellow Section, Krasnodebski was about to engage a bomber when an unseen Bf 109 behind him opened fire.
+Leading Yellow Section, Krasnodębski was about to engage a bomber when an unseen Bf 109 behind him opened fire.
 20 mm cannon shells hit his fuel tank, spilling burning petrol into the cockpit.
-Blinded by the fire, Krasnodebski managed to invert his aircraft, unfasten his safety harness, rip off his oxygen mask, open the canopy and drop clear.
+Blinded by the fire, Krasnodębski managed to invert his aircraft, unfasten his safety harness, rip off his oxygen mask, open the canopy and drop clear.
 Careful not to pull his ripcord until he had dropped clear of the combat area to prevent a recurrence of being shot up in his chute, he waited until about 10,000 feet before trying to open his parachute, but initially could not find the ripcord.

 Soon after the chute opened he heard an approaching fighter; a Hurricane flown by Witold Urbanowicz, who saw the yellow Mae West life jacket worn by RAF pilots and veered off to circle the parachute all the way down.

-Krasnodebski landed outside Farnborough, where members of the local Home Guard surrounded him.
+Krasnodębski landed outside Farnborough, where members of the local Home Guard surrounded him.
 Although Krasnodębski spoke little English, the old men identified that he was not German and called for an ambulance that took him to the local hospital.
 Due to his severe burns he spent several years in hospital, and medical staff predicted he would never fly again.

 Krasnodębski's No. 303 Squadron claimed 126 kills during the Battle of Britain, the most of any RAF Squadron in this period.

+Late life

+Krasnodębski died on 3 July 1980 in Toronto.